Social Icons

 Directed by Clint Eastwood

 Morgan Freeman’s inclusion in this movie is one that makes you know that a film with this guy as your supporting actor is going to be a hit.
-Freeman managed to shine behind the huge shadow of Clint Eastwood, and he delivered my favourite scene in the movie, where his character Eddie "Scrap-Iron" Dupris, an elderly former boxer and Frankie Dunn's (Clint Eastwood) partner, who is blind in one eye went into the ring to take on a younger boxer who had just bullied and knocked the wind out of an autistic young man.
+Freeman managed to shine even behind Clint Eastwood’s huge shadow.
+He delivered my favorite scene in the movie, where his character, Eddie "Scrap-Iron" Dupris, an elderly former boxer and Frankie Dunn's partner, who is blind in one eye, steps into the ring to take on a younger boxer who had just bullied and knocked the wind out of an autistic young man.
+Dupris steps in and squares off with the younger boxer, who is hesitant at first to go toe-to-toe with an old man but later decides to square up.
+After the younger boxer lands enough jabs in Dupris’ face, Dupris lands just one punch, and, well, the younger boxer learns a lesson he will never forget.

 0 comments: